 Another online article of interest (that I highly recommend) discusses how “Chefs are harnessing umami’s savoury powers to change the way we eat.”
 This intriguing article about umami points to the “wealth of restaurants making hay with the taste.”
 It cites restaurants around the globe, including one in London named Umami along with The Hawksmoor, the latter of which serves a Longhorn beef burger specially constructed, not just with the fifth taste in mind – but around it.
 But as its executive chef Richard Turner points out: “We build our entire menu on it.”
 The article also cites a redesign of British Airways’ in-flight menu “to increase the amount of umami in the food, based on information that while other tastes recede in the arid atmosphere of the cabin, umami does not.”

-While our team here at MSGdish.com could go on and on about how umami is positively affecting the culinary arts and what chefs are saying about it and doing with it, a good way to end my blog…at least for now…would be to share a video of Chef Sam Gelman, Executive Chef at Momofuku.
+While our team here at MSGdish.com could go on and on about how umami is positively affecting the culinary arts and what chefs are saying about it and doing with it, a good way to end my blog…at least for now…would be to quote Chef Sam Gelman, Executive Chef at Momofuku.
 In one short word, he describes umami as “YUM” and says the secret to the great taste of their dishes is that they use various layers of umami-rich ingredients.
-See what else he has to say about the importance of this fifth taste at his popular restaurant.

 To view more videos about where umami foods are found, and how to experiment with the umami flavor in your cooking, visit here.